Welcoming Visitors of Every Ability Level

 Our goal is to ensure anyone coming into the region to visit—whether it’s for a vacation, conference, or wedding weekend—is able to truly experience and enjoy the destination,

 This is a mission close to Age Friendly Portland who launched an initiative in 2018 to assist local businesses in identifying their checklist of accessibility criteria.
-Check out the full list of participating businesses.

 - Public Restrooms in Downtown Portland